 Likewise, the very earth we care for is not cared for and cultivated in vain.
 We commune within geographies.
 The land of Israel and her surrounding missionary lands, for instance, are still holy!
 Israel, Syria, Turkey, Iraq…these and other eastern nations like Ukraine and Serbia are former Christian nations that were evangelized and converted to Christian communities under the Orthodox empire!
 It was not until recently, in the spark of WWI that things finally took a turn for the worse, with the secular monster of modern man (hosted by the West) finally scattering the communal bond of these communities to the point of what seemed like no return.

 But the power of the gospel and the communities it has created cannot be undone.
 These roots are established in eternity!
-What modernity has begun to thwart may be boomeranging back together.
+What modernity has begun to thwart may be circling back together.
 Western secularists communicating through technological means in order to dismantle the East is also, inadvertently, opening back up the Orthodox empire.
 More and more people are being exposed to bits and pieces of the very truth of history due to the modern media attempting to explain the chaos within their coverage.
 It is becoming quite obvious that the western secularists do not want Russia to bring back her roots.
 It was as recent as last week that CNN did a report on Russian Orthodoxy and Putin.
 Several months ago a European politician made the statement that Orthodoxy was the biggest threat he sees within geopolitics.

 As we will see in a coming chapter, Russia is prophesied to completely revive her Orthodox community, even to the point of erecting an emperor.
 This will involve countries like Syria, Turkey and other former Orthodox nations.

-Orthodoxy Has Gone National…even Global
+Orthodoxy Has Gone National…Even Global

 All throughout this series we have been discovering that Orthodoxy has taken her philanthropic community to a national level.
 We are going to continue to discuss this more but here are some primers for the discussion:

-- Orthodoxy is Global
+- Orthodoxy is Nationalistic

 ~ Christ says to preach to all “nations,” that we are judged as “nations” and that we are a “Holy Nation”